-- 12. (1) For the purposes of these Regulations, "enhanced customer due diligence measures" and "enhanced ongoing monitoring" mean customer due diligence measures, or ongoing monitoring, that involve specific and adequate measures to compensate for the higher risk of money laundering or terrorist financing. - (2) A service provider shall, on a risk-sensitive basis, apply enhanced due diligence measures and undertake enhanced ongoing monitoring- - (a) where the customer has not been physically present for identification purposes; - (b) where the service provider has, or proposes to have, a business relationship with, or proposes to carry out an occasional transaction with, a person connected with a country that does not apply, or insufficiently applies, the FATF recommendations; - (c) where the service provider is a domestic bank that has or proposes to have a banking or similar relationship with an institution whose address for that purpose is outside Anguilla; - (d) where the service provider has or proposes to have a business relationship with, or to carry out an occasional transaction with, a politically exposed person; - (e) where any of the following is a politically exposed person- - (i) a beneficial owner of the customer; - (ii) a third party for whom a customer is acting: - (iii) a beneficial owner of a third party for whom a customer is acting; - (iv) a person acting, or purporting to act, on behalf of the customer. - (f) in any other situation which by its nature can present a higher risk of money laundering or terrorist financing.
+- 12. (1) For the purposes of these Regulations, "enhanced customer due diligence measures" and "enhanced ongoing monitoring" mean customer due diligence measures, or ongoing monitoring, that involve specific and adequate measures to compensate for the higher risk of money laundering or terrorist financing. - (2) A service provider shall, on a risk-sensitive basis, apply enhanced due diligence measures and undertake enhanced ongoing monitoring- - (a) where the customer has not been physically present for identification purposes;

+(b) where the service provider has, or proposes to have, a business relationship with, or proposes to carry out an occasional transaction with, a person connected with a country that does not apply, or insufficiently applies, the FATF Recommendations;

+- (c) where the service provider is a domestic bank that has or proposes to have a banking or similar relationship with an institution whose address for that purpose is outside Anguilla; - (d) where the service provider has or proposes to have a business relationship with, or to carry out an occasional transaction with, a politically exposed person or a family member or close associate of a politically exposed person;

+- (e) where any of the following is a politically exposed person or a family member or close associate of a politically exposed person- - (i) a beneficial owner of the customer, - (ii) a third party for whom a customer is acting, - (iii) a beneficial owner of a third party for whom a customer is acting, - (iv) a person acting, or purporting to act, on behalf of the customer; $(R.A.\ 36/2013,\ s.\ 11)$ - (f) in any other situation which by its nature can present a higher risk of money laundering or terrorist financing.